BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-paradigms.md

       title: "Applications of the Declarative Paradigm - Pythonic List Comprehension"
       questions:
         - "What are the advantages and disadvantages of each approach?"
         - "Which version do you find more convenient and why?"
+    - model: |
+        <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
+         #!/bin/bash

+         COURSE=CS374
+         cd ${COURSE}

+         FILES=$(ls *.txt)
+         echo ${FILES}
+        ]]></script>
+      title: "Scripting Languages - Bash"
+      questions:
+        - "What is a statement in this language?"
+        - "How are variables expanded?"
+        - "What potential benefit can you see with the use of shell scripting?"
+        - "Are scripting languages imperative or declarative?"
   additional_reading:
     - title: "Concise Introduction to Prolog"
       link: "https://www.cis.upenn.edu/~matuszek/Concise%20Guides/Concise%20Prolog.html"